 Luxe.Co has been closely tracking global investment and financing events in the fashion and lifestyle industries.
-In 2018, Luxe.Co has reported a total of 519 overseas fashion and lifestyle equity investment, M&A and IPO cases, covering fashion brands, fashion e-commerce, food and dining, hotel and travel, beauty care, sports and fitness, culture and entertainment, home and toys, fashion technology and others sectors.
+In 2018, Luxe.Co has reported a total of 519 cases in overseas fashion and lifestyle equity investment, M&A and IPO, covering fashion brands, fashion e-commerce, food and dining, hotel and travel, beauty care, sports and fitness, culture and entertainment, home and toys, fashion technology and others sectors.

 Figure 1: Overseas Equity Investment, M&A and IPO Cases in 2018